amtega/ansible_role_artifact/README.md

 # Amtega artifact role

 This is an [Ansible](http://www.ansible.com) role to download several kinds or artifacts.
-Currently http/https and gitlab/github artifacts are supported.
+Currently http/https, maven and gitlab/github artifacts are supported.

 ## Requirements